aphcoder/ogre-ios-helloworld/README.md

 IOS ogre helloworld sample for ogremesh display

-TRIAL/EXPERIMENTAL, NOT FUNCTIONAL YET
+# Why

+* A very simple sample is mandatory to test the full chain deploiement to a device as according to many articles it could be very time consuming to have a version work with any device/platform/OS when recompiling by oneself.

-Lots of blogs/articles are out of date
+* Lots of blogs/articles are out of date.

-Trying by myself to recompile from source and deploy to embedded but encountered some issues
+* Trying by myself to recompile from source and deploy to embedded but encountered some issues.

+* Opened a forum thread for community help at https://forums.ogre3d.org/viewtopic.php?f=21&t=93868

+# Status

+* TRIAL/EXPERIMENTAL, NOT FULLY FUNCTIONAL YET

+* For IOS SIMU, the renderer and viewport are initialized properly